satvikahuja/Face-Recognition/README.md

 ## Contributing

 Feel free to fork this project, make changes, and create pull requests.
 Feedback and contributions are always welcome!

-## License

-This project is open-source and available to everyone.
-If you use any part of this project in your work, please provide the appropriate attribution.